spenot09/chewing/README.md

 python -m scripts.inference  --videos=<FULL FILEPATH TO FOLDER WITH VIDEOS>  --output=<FILEPATH TO OUTPUT FOLDER>
 ```

 And that's it.
-Eating rates should be outputted to the target folder
+Eating rates should be outputted to the target folder.

 ## Output
 The output folder should contain a single text file per video containg the mouthful rate of that video and a separate "main.txt" should be created which contains all mouthful rates of all the videos inferred.